Justin C. Fleming

-Justin C. Fleming is a Democratic member of the Pennsylvania House of Representatives, representing the 105th District since 2023, and Co-Chair of the Pennsylvania Future Caucus.
+Justin C. Fleming is a Democratic member of the Pennsylvania House of Representatives, representing the 105th District since 2023.

 Biography

 Fleming graduated from Susquehanna Township High School (1998) and Millersville University of Pennsylvania (2002).
 He served as a press officer for the Pennsylvania Emergency Management Agency, Pennsylvania Department of Labor and Industry, and Pennsylvania Department of Agriculture before working in government relations for the National Association of Social Workers, Pennsylvania Psychological Association, and Pennsylvania Partnerships for Children.
 In 2013, he was elected to the Susquehanna Township Board of Commissioners, representing the 8th Ward.

 In 2022, Fleming was elected to the Pennsylvania House of Representatives for the 105th District, defeating Republican Therese Kenley.

-Fleming was selected for the Future Caucus 2025-2026 Innovation Fellowship as a member of the Prenatal-to-Three cohort for young lawmakers invested in developing policies to address key healthcare issues.